Introduction to Outdoor Leader Skills (IOLS) Training

 Outdoor skills are critical to the success of the Scouting program.
 This course is ideal because it focuses on skills that build confidence and competence in leaders conducting outdoor camping experiences

 Introduction to Outdoor Leader Skills (IOLS)--often called "North Star" in our council--is an overnight camping experience that gives adult leaders the hands-on practical outdoor skills that they need to lead Scouts in the out-of-doors.
-IOLS North Star training is the final course required for Scoutmasters (& Assistants), Varsity Coaches (& Assistants), and Venturing Crew Advisors (& Assistants) to be considered "Trained" by the BSA. .
+IOLS North Star training is the final course required for Scoutmasters (& Assistants) and Varsity Coaches (& Assistants) to be considered "Trained" by the BSA. .

 IOLS North Star should be taken after completing Youth Protection and Leader-specific training.